Miss Soit: Semester 2, Week 1 - Honi Soit

 While our erotic editing hopefuls go at each other, stupol factions across this cursed campus are rising from the ground to sate their psephological desires.
 As I have already exposed, Lauren Lancaster has been preselected as Grassroots’ presidential candidate after the caucus had to get down on their knees and beg for someone to nom.

-A current Enviro Officer, Lauren is fresh meat, having never held a paid Office Bearer position and is only in her second year.
+A current Enviro Officer, Lauren has never held a paid Office Bearer position and is only in her second year.
 I certainly don’t have an issue with youth: when I was in my second year, I was doing far bigger things than running for Pres.

 I almost had my pink knickers knocked off when I learnt that famed tuba player and humbly hairlined Matthew Carter of The Con is also throwing his hat in the ring.
 The ProctorU employee I sucked off tells me that an unholy alliance of Liberals and unprincipled Unity hacks will be backing Cocky Carter in the election.
 I for one can’t wait to see who comes first in this two-horse race.

 I’m so frustrated that I can’t be on campus in-person, but at least I can spend all day scoffing home delivery on my chaise lounge.

 Miss Soit x